Seces are water-dwelling race closely related to the maren, mer, and naga.

 • The average lifespan of a seces is 96 eclipses.

-• The oldest known seces lived for 163 eclipses; raised by valenor, she spoke of being upset by how short her life had to be.
+• The oldest known seces lived for 163 eclipses; raised by valenor, they spoke of being upset by how short their life had to be.

 • Seces races commonly mix, and in seces communities it is rare to find a seces family which doesn’t show traits of another seces race in at least one of the family members.